PenoaksDev/Milky-Framework/Foundation/Database/README.md

 $users = User::where('votes', '>', 1)->get();
 ```

-For further documentation on using the various database facilities this library provides, consult the [Penoaks Framework documentation](http://laravel.com/docs).
+For further documentation on using the various database facilities this library provides, consult the [Framework framework documentation](http://framework.com/docs).